Thiriss/Inventory-Gun/README.md

  10/03/2025
 - **Communication**: Realized that sending data directly from the RFID Reader is not feasible due to subscription limitations.
 Considering an alternative approach to grab the data directly using Python, and consulting with experts to better understand how the reader works.

-- **Software Development**: Building the framework for the user interface using Laravel, which involves setting up the database and utilizing the interface to enable better user interaction.
+- **Software Development**: Attempted real-time display using WebSockets with Livewire (unsuccessful), Developed product detail page.

 - **Hardware Development**: Successfully achieved circular polarization, but facing an issue with a high axial ratio (AR > 3 dB), which needs to be addressed.